FOLLOW US!

 Header Image: A green tent on sand with silhouetted trees and a blue night sky with stars.
 Image Credit: Nick Lake 2020

-Editor’s Note: This blog was originally published in June 2019 and was updated in April 2022 with more current information.
+Editor’s Note: This blog was originally published in June 2019 and was updated with more current information.

 Interested in observing the night sky but not sure where to start?
 No worries!
-We’ve compiled the following list of sky observing locations in or near Chicago and the midwest, including a couple organizations for you to use as your guide.
+We’ve compiled a list of some of the best midwest stargazing and sky observing destinations in or near Chicago.
+We have even included a few additional quick reference and stargazing resources you can use as your guide to astronomy observing with the naked eyes or even a telescope.

-The western entrance of the 606 Trail at 1801 N. Ridgeway, Chicago, IL is relatively clear of buildings, though not necessarily clear of light pollution.
-The 606 Trail is open until 11:00 pm daily.
+The western entrance of the 606 Trail at 1801 N. Ridgeway, Chicago, IL is relatively clear of buildings, though not clear of light pollution.
+The 606 is a 2.7 mile elevated rail trail running east-west on the northwest side of Chicago and is open until 11:00 pm daily.

 Dark blue night sky with stars reflected in a lake with silhouetted trees between the sky and lake at Maple Lake in the Forest Preserve of Cook County's Palos Preserves.
 Image Credit: Joe Occhiuzzo